Landryl/pkicits_analysis/README.md

 ## ProVerif Models

-* `lib.pvl` library containing all the primitives used in our models
+* `lib.pvl` library containing the equational theory used in our models
-* `enrolment.pv` models a station (vehicule) requesting an Enrolment Certificate
+* `enrolment.pv` models a station (vehicule) requesting an Enrolment Certificate, checks for secrecy of the station ID, authentication of the EA and authenticity of the request
-* `authorization.pv` models a station requesting a Authorization Ticket (the station is assumed to already have a Enrolment Certificate)
+* `authorization.pv` models a station requesting a Authorization Ticket (the station is assumed to already have a Enrolment Certificate), checks that an AT cannot be obtained without EA approval and the authenticity of ECSignature

 ## Unlinkability